 The findings from these efforts are invaluable in maximizing the effectiveness of food safety practices and improving the labeling and nutrition information provided to consumers.
 FDA makes the results of its work available via peer reviewed journals and/or its website so other public health officials, researchers, and members of industry can also use the information.

 In the case of whole genome sequencing of foodborne pathogens, FDA and its public health partners have been building GenomeTrakr, which includes a global network of laboratories and a publicly accessible reference database of genomic information and geographic information from foodborne pathogen isolates.
 Public health officials and industry members can use the database to speed investigations of foodborne illness outbreaks and food contamination events, ultimately reducing illnesses and deaths.
 Likewise, FDA is building a reference database of DNA sequences from commercial seafood species.
 This database is also publicly accessible and can be used by public health officials and members of industry to help confirm whether seafood is properly identified on its label.
-Below you will find links to the Center for Food Safety and Applied Nutrition's Research Strategic Plan and to some of the specific applied research efforts in which FDA’s foods program is engaged.
+Below you will find links to some of the specific applied research efforts in which FDA’s foods program is engaged.

 - DNA-based Seafood Identification